 FedEx Systematic SVC Credit

-FedEx rarely will give a guaranteed systematic service failure to a client’s invoice for a late shipment.
+FedEx rarely gives a guaranteed systematic service failure to a client’s invoice for a late shipment.
 When Refund Retriever sees these refunds, we mark them in our system and do not charge the client since we did not request them.
 Other transportation cost auditing companies might not be as honest.

 Want to monitor your other auditing company for these?

 Are they trying to outfox you?
 Take a look at the image below.
-If you see “SYSTEMATIC SVC FAIL” in the ‘Original Reason’ column of your FedEx Online Billing invoice history, it means FedEx automatically gave you a refund.
+If you see “SYSTEMATIC SVC FAIL” in the ‘Original Reason’ column of your FedEx Online Billing invoice history, FedEx automatically gave you a refund.
 Sometimes this might not be fraudulent.
 The refund is applied within hours of the invoice being published.
 There might be a situation where it’s an honest dispute.

 What happens if you submit GSR requests before we do?